karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 - An Storage Account to hold the Terraform State.
 - A Service Principal that will be used by Azure DevOps to deploy the infrastructure onto Azure.
 This SP uses a custom role.
 - A custom role.
   - This custom role has the same permissions as ``Contributor`` but can create role assigmnemts.
-It also have permissions to read, write and delete data on Azure Key Vault and App Configuration.
+It also have permissions to read, write and delete data on Azure Key Vaults and App Configurations.
 - A Key Vault to hold the credentials of the Service Principal.
   - The script by itself adds the SP credentials into the KV, you don't need to do anything.
 - An Azure DevOps variable group that holds the credentials of the Service Principal.